 Ferħan se jtir, Daniel beda jirrakkuntalna x’għamel waqt li kien ġimgħa camping f’Għajn Tuffieħa mat-tfal sħabu tal-iscouts.
 Trid tisimgħu jirrakkonta dwar kemm tgħallem jarma l-kampijiet u jorbot il-ħbula.
 Tgħallem ukoll iqabbad il-ħatab u jsajjar l-ikel fuqu.
 Kellu ġranet mimlija daqs bajda, b’attivitajiet differenti, logħob, kant u taqbiliet u xi għawma ma naqsitx ukoll.
 Fuq kollox Daniel, għamel ħbieb ġodda u sar jafhom aktar mill-qrib.

-“Din is-sena armajna tliett kampijiet,” qalilna Daniel b’entużjażmu fuqu waqt li kompla jirrakkontalna.
+“Din is-sena armajna tliet kampijiet,” qalilna Daniel b’entużjażmu fuqu waqt li kompla jirrakkontalna.
 “Armajna kamp kbir bl-imwejjed, biex nieklu taħtu, kamp imdaqqas biex norqdu fih u armajna kamp ieħor speċjali taħt siġra kbira ’l bogħod mill-kampijiet l-oħra.”

 “U tafu għal xiex armajnieh dan il-kamp?” staqsiena Daniel.